• Skip to primary navigation

 • In a separate bowl, sift the flour, cocoa powder, baking powder, and salt.
 Fold in the sifted ingredients into the creamed mixture in three batches.
 Alternate with the milk-sour cream solution in two batches.

-• Finally, add in vanilla essence and combine well.
+• Finally, add in vanilla extract and combine well.
 Pour batter into a well-greased and floured loaf tin measuring 8 inches by 4 inches and bake for 50 to 55 minutes.
 Test the cake at 50 minutes baking time by inserting a skewer in the center of the cake.
 The cake is done if the skewer comes out without any wet batter.

 • Remove the cake from the oven and let it rest in the tin for 5 minutes before turning it out onto a wire rack to cool completely.
 Place the cake facing up on the rack.